CrowdStrike/glide-core/.changeset/chilled-steaks-beam.md

 Multiple adjustments to Textarea were added:

+- Resolved a bug where if a description was not provided, but `maxlength` was, the character counter would be in the incorrect position.
 - Textarea now properly updates validity when set as `required` if `value` is updated programmatically.
 - Textarea now properly updates validity and its visual error state when `required` is removed programmatically.
 - Fixed a bug where if Textarea was `disabled` or `readonly` and the value exceeded `maxlength`, it would be invalid.
 This is a valid state because the user cannot interact with the element.